The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Question & Answer/C++ Question & Answer.md

 <details><summary> What is Access Specifier?</summary>

-- It is a keyword which is used to provide accessibiliy of data member (variable) and member function (function) of a class
+- It is a keyword which is used to provide accessibility of data member (variable) and member function (function) of a class
 - It is also called access modifier for example: public, private, etc